 If you are paying by cheque, you will need to print and send the cheques to the shareholders.
 However, today’s climate has highlighted the need for companies to consider alternatives to cheque payments due to stationery waste, postage costs, and environmental impact.

 Many companies implement cheque-less or EFT for dividend payment, which proves to be quicker, and more environmental-friendly.
 Issuing dividends directly into shareholders’ bank accounts also removes any reliance on base stock suppliers and postal service providers.

 If you are paying by EFT, you will need to provide the shareholders with your bank account information.

 Step 3: Declare your dividend payment

-You’ll need to declare the dividend payment by submitting a declaration form with the Inland Revenue Department (IRD), which includes the following information:
+You’ll need to declare the dividend payment by submitting a declaration form to the Inland Revenue Department (IRD), which includes the following information:

-- names and addresses of the shareholders who will receive the dividend payment
+- Names and addresses of the shareholders receiving the dividend payment

-- types of dividend (i.e. cash, stock, or asset)
+- Types of dividends (i.e. cash, stock, or asset)

 The IRD will review the declaration and, once approved, will issue a dividend payment warrant to your company, allowing you to distribute the funds to your shareholders.

 The final step is to pay the actual dividend.
 This can be done by transferring cash or shares to the shareholders’ bank accounts or issuing them new shares.